 My husband and I have organised a further advance on our home loan from Barclays as we want to carry out alterations to our home in Blackley.
 Are we obliged to appoint a local Blackley solicitor on the Barclays conveyancing panel to deal with the paperwork?

-UBS don't usually instruct firms on their conveyancing panel to deal with the formalities.
-If they do require any legal work then you would need to ensure that such a lawyer was on the UBS list.
+Barclays would not normally require firms on their approved list of lawyers to deal with the formalities.
+If they do require any legal work then you would need to ensure that such a lawyer was on the Barclays panel.

 We were going to get a AIP from TSB this week so we can work out what to offer on a property we like as otherwise we are dependent on web based calculators (which aren't taking into account credit checks etc).
 Do TSB recommend any Blackley solicitors on the TSB conveyancing panel, or is it better to find our own lawyer?